-Simple bladder infections in women usually are treated with a three-day course of an antibiotic, such as trimethoprim sulfamethoxazole (Bactrim, Septra, Co-trimoxazole).
+Simple bladder infections in women usually are treated with one of three antibiotics: nitrofurantoin (Macrobid) twice per day for 5 days, trimethoprim sulfamethoxazole (Bactrim, Septra, Co-trimoxazole) or fosfomycin (Monurol) as a single oral dose.
 Women with recurring bladder infections (more than two per year) may benefit from preventive antibiotics, either taken as a regular dose or after sexual intercourse.

 Complicated Bladder Infection

 Complicated bladder infections are more difficult to treat.
 The choice of antibiotic, the strength of the medication and the length of treatment vary depending on the circumstances.
-Often, antibiotics need to be taken for 10 days or more.
+Often, antibiotics need to be taken for 7 to 10 days.
 Patients with severe symptoms (fever, confusion, nausea, vomiting, etc.) that suggest the bacteria have spread to the kidney or blood usually will need to be treated in a hospital.

 When To Call A Professional